dymmond/esmerald/docs/en/docs/guides/beginner/04-handling-errors.md

 # Handling Errors

-In this section, you'll learn how to handle errors and exceptions in Esmerald.
+In this section, you'll learn how to handle errors and exceptions in Ravyn.

-Esmerald provides robust error-handling capabilities out of the box, and also allows you to define your own.
+Ravyn provides robust error-handling capabilities out of the box, and also allows you to define your own.

 ---